-attribute-type attribute table &key owner database => type, precision, scale, nulls-accepted attribute The name of the index as a string, symbol or SQL expression.

-The name of a table as a string, symbol or SQL expression.

-A keyword symbol denoting a vendor-specific SQL type.

-precision An integer denoting the precision of the attribute type or NIL.

-scale An integer denoting the scale of the attribute type or NIL.

-nulls-accepted 0 or 1.
+attribute-type attribute table &key owner database => type, precision, scale, nulls-accepted attribute The name of the index as a string, symbol or SQL expression. table The name of a table as a string, symbol or SQL expression. owner A string, NIL or :all. database A database object which defaults to default-database. type A keyword symbol denoting a vendor-specific SQL type. precision An integer denoting the precision of the attribute type or NIL. scale An integer denoting the scale of the attribute type or NIL. nulls-accepted 0 or 1.